News

 However, those who do not meet these criteria, like foreign graduates, must undergo verification.

-This involves creating an account on the GMC Online platform as we have detailed above, establishing an EPIC account to confirm identity with ECFMG, uploading the necessary qualifications for verification, and subsequently submitting the GMC application.
+This involves creating an account on the GMC Online platform as we have detailed above, establishing an EPIC account to confirm identity with ECFMG, uploading the necessary qualifications for verification, and submitting the GMC application.

 In short, evidence to be provided by all applicants includes: